Small multiples for line chart

 As an alternative to the previous example, you can make multiple subplots consisting the lines of all groups with only one group highlighted in each subplot.

-# create a color palette
+# Create a color palette

 palette = plt.get_cmap('Set1')

-# multiple line plot
+# Multiple line plots

-for column in df.drop('x', axis=1):
+for num, column in enumerate(df.drop('x', axis=1), start=1):

-# plot every group, but discrete
+# Plot every group, but discrete (lower alpha)

 for v in df.drop('x', axis=1):

-plt.plot(df['x'], df[v], marker='', color='grey', linewidth=0.6, alpha=0.3)
+ax.plot(df['x'], df[v], marker='', color='grey', linewidth=0.6, alpha=0.3)

-# Plot the lineplot
+# Plot the line plot

-plt.plot(df['x'], df[column], marker='', color=palette(num), linewidth=2.4, alpha=0.9, label=column)
+ax.plot(df['x'], df[column], marker='', color=palette(num), linewidth=2.4, alpha=0.9, label=column)

 # Same limits for every chart